 Peer into any wind-up toy you had as a child or, later on, that cursed mechanical alarm clock and you’ll find a power spring.
 The spirally wound hardened metal strip that makes up a power spring is designed to store mechanical energy.
 Once wound and filled with potential energy, the power spring can release energy to do work quickly, in the case of a tape measure or slowly as they have for hundreds of years with clocks and watches.
-Most power springs and spring motors are produced by tightly winding tempered spring material on an arbor and attaching the free end to a metal or plastic case.
-The spring’s natural tendency to expand imparts a moment to either the arbor or case, producing usable torque.
-The torque generated is cumulative, and increases the force as the spring is wound tighter and decreases as it unwinds.
-Power springs and spring motors work inside a housing and exert torsional force against either a central shaft or the housing itself.
+Most power springs and spring motors are produced by tightly winding spring material on an arbor and attaching the free end to a case.
+The spring’s natural tendency to expand imparts a momentum to either the arbor or case, producing usable torque.
+The total torque generated increases as the spring is wound tighter and decreases as it unwinds.
+Power springs and spring motors work inside a housing and exert this torsional force against either a central shaft (arbor) or the housing.
 Power springs and spring motors are made from a variety of different materials, depending on their application.
 Smaller springs can be made from beryllium copper or similar alloys.
 Larger springs are made from a high-carbon steel called blue clock for its color.
 The energy storage capacity (ESC) of a spring is determined by bending (deforming) the material in a spring.